CWP: Instance complexity weighted channel-wise soft masks for network pruning: Introduction

+There are many excellent model compression methods including knowledge distillation~\cite{xu2019lightweightnet,hinton2015distilling}, low-rank decomposition~\cite{yu2017compressing}, and network quantization~\cite{wan2020deep, wei2022qdrop}.
+They all have their own advantages and disadvantages while complement each other.
+A plenty of recent approaches have focused on another model compression method - \textbf{Pruning}.
+Pruning can be divided into structured pruning and unstructured pruning.
+Unstructured pruning operates on weights or connections of network, and requires specific hardware devices or libraries to speed up computation after pruning.
 Structured network pruning is a widely used model compression technique, it aims to find and remove redundant structures from a pre-trained or baseline network.
-Conventional static pruning methods~\cite{lin2018accelerating,you2019gate,NEURIPS2019_b51a15f3,gao2020discrete,kim2020plug,kang2020operation,tang2021manifold} often introduce channel-wise scaling factors or masks to define the importance of the filters, and employ sparsity constraints such as $\ell_1$ regularizer to push some of the scaling factors towards zero.
-For instance, Zhuang \etal~\cite{zhuang2020neuron} employs a polarization regularizer to find redundant filters.
-In general, a threshold on the scaling factors is explored to separate the filters into two parts for removing the less important one, and fine-tuning of the pruned network is required to compensate the accuracy loss.
-However, if there are no suitable spots that completely separate important filters from redundant ones, the model accuracy of the pruned network may be heavily affected.
-Therefore, clearly dividing the filters into two parts and maximizing the gap between them are essential for reserving the model capability.
+Current differentiable pruning methods~\cite{lin2018accelerating,you2019gate,NEURIPS2019_b51a15f3,gao2020discrete,kim2020plug,kang2020operation,tang2021manifold} often introduce channel-wise masks (or gates) to indicate pruning status of each filter, and employ sparsity constraints such as $\ell_1$ regularizer to make some gates or masks approach zero.
+In these methods, a threshold on the masks is explored to separate the filters into two parts for removing the less important one, and fine-tuning of the pruned network is required to compensate the accuracy loss.
+However, conventional $\ell_1$ or $\ell_2$ norms do not promise a complete separation of important filters from redundant ones, and the threshold is usually selected based on target FLOPs reduction rate, which may heavily affect the accuracy of the pruned network due to discretization gap between training and evaluation.
+To cope with this issue, several recently published works~\cite{zhuang2020neuron, Guo_2021_ICCV, pmid35571691} have proposed to polarize the masks during network training.
+For instance, Zhuang \etal~\cite{zhuang2020neuron} employs a $\ell_1$ norm based polarization regularizer to divide the filters into two parts, and Guo \etal~\cite{Guo_2021_ICCV} also uses gates with differentiable polarization to prune channels.
+These newly introduced regularizations help distinguish between redundant and important filters since there are often suitable spots that completely separate the two sets of filters.
+Given the advantage of polarization, there still needs further works to maximize the margin between the masks of important and redundant filters, thus better preserve the model capability.

-The complexity of input samples may also have considerable influence on network pruning.
-Intuitively, classification of hard samples may require more complex network structure to make an accurate prediction~\cite{tang2021manifold}, and the importance of a filter is more likely related to hard samples.
-However, existing pruning methods often assume a uniform contribution of different samples during network pruning, and not yet fully investigate the effects of instance complexity on filter importance.
-Incorporating such information into pruning process may be helpful to yield better pruning results.